 PLA 101 Landscape and Society HU, G 3

-PLA 310 History of Landscape Architecture 3
+310 History of Landscape Architecture H

 PLA 311 Contemporary Landscape Architecture 3

 PLA 410 Social Factors in Landscape and Urban Planning 3

 PLA 411 Landscape Architecture Theory and Criticism L 3

 PLA 412 Landscape Ecology and Planning 3

 PLA 413 Southwest Landscape Interpretation 3

-PLA 420 Theory of Urban Design HU 3

-PLA 485 International Field Studies in Landscape
+PLA 485 International Field Studies in Planning and

-Architecture G 6
+Landscape Architecture G 6

 The minor is open to students of all majors.
-Students must however, have an overall GPA of 3.00 or higher and achieve a minimum 3.00 GPA in minor classes to be awarded the minor.
+Students must, however, have an overall GPA of 3.00 or higher and achieve a minimum 3.00 GPA in minor classes to be awarded the minor.
 Students seeking admission to the minor in Landscape Studies must submit a minor verification form to the landscape architecture coordinator in the School of Planning and Landscape Architecture.